diegocoxta/diegocosta.me/content/pages/uses/index.md

 - **Coverify.**: My own [web app](https://coverify.diegocosta.me) to create Spotify-inspired covers for my personal playlists completely free and has no annoying ads to interrupt my creative flow.
 - **iCloud**: I use a 200GB storage plan to backup my files and work mail with custom domain.
-- **Google One**: I use a 200GB storage plan as a secondary backup layer.
-- **Google Domains**: Currently I use it to register my domains, but I previously used Namecheap.
+- **Namecheap**: Currently I use it to register my domains.
 - **Vercel**: I work with Vercel as my primary hosting service for my personal projects, including this blog.
 - **Github**: Github is my primary version control system.
 I use it to host my code, mainly as private repositories.
 I also use it to host GitHub Pages and create pipelines using GitHub Actions to deploy anything.
 - **ChatGPT**: I use ChatGPT to help me with anything.
-My primary use is as an English grammar checker, as English is not my primary language.
+My main use is as an English grammar checker as it is not my primary language.
 Previously, I used Grammarly.
 - **Stremio**: I'm using Stremio to watch movies that I cannot find on any streaming service.
 I really try not to use pirated content; I subscribe to every streaming service I know.
 However, sometimes only the good old torrent can help me with older or harder-to-find movies.

 ## 📱 Mobile

 - **Phone**: Apple iPhone 15 Pro 256GB Natural Titanium and, Samsung Galaxy Z Flip 4 128GB Graphite.
 - **Watch**: Apple Watch Series 8 GPS 45mm Starlight Aluminum
-- **Tablet**: Samsung Galaxy Tab S8 5G 256GB Graphite with Book Cover Keyboard.
+- **Tablet**: Apple iPad Air M2 11" 256GB Starlight with Apple Pencil Pro
-- **Reading**: Kindle 10th generation.

 ## 📷 Photography